natgo/wt-wiki-scraper/wikitext-transpiled/ground/Bkan%201C.md

 '''Pros:'''

 * 3.2-second autoloader on a 155 mm weapon.
-There is no other big weapon reloading faster than this currently in the game
+There is no other big weapon reloading faster than this currently in the game ** Can easily range find by main cannon, firing, checking where it lands and shooting again
 * It is difficult to take this SPG out with a single shot with kinetic shells from the front unless the ammo rack is detonated
 ** Crew is somewhat spread out, meaning single APDS and APFSDS shots are unlikely to hit all of them
 * HE shells have higher muzzle velocity than the ones of the competition, making them easier to aim
 * Can carry HE-VT shells, which, combined with the fire rate, make it extremely lethal at BR 8+ (rank VI for other nations), where the light tanks are abundant

 '''Cons:'''